 Can I adjust the subscription terms customers see before proceeding to payment?

-You can adjust the subscription terms on the Legal Settings page in the Recharge app.
+You can adjust the subscription terms on the Legal settings page in Recharge.

 Can I translate the 'How will you be paying today?' text?

-Merchants using the Recharge Checkout on Shopify or BigCommerce can update the 'How will you be paying today?' text in the Apple Pay section:
+Merchants using the Recharge Checkout on Shopify or BigCommerce can update the 'How will you be paying today?' text in the Apple Pay section of the checkout:

-- Click the wrench icon in the Recharge Dashboard, then select Translations.
+- Click the wrench icon in the Recharge Dashboard and select Translations.

-- Click the Payment section to expand it and scroll down to edit the Payment Options (Apply Pay Only).
+- Click the Payment section in the Checkout tab, and scroll down to edit the Payment Options (Apply Pay Only).

 Can I change the color of the Apple Pay button?